-Label Description RARP Target Match Specifies whether frames will meet the action according to their target hardware address field (THA) settings.
-0: RARP frames where THA is not equal to the target MAC address 1: RARP frames where THA is equal to the target MAC address Any: any value is allowed ("don't-care") IP/Ethernet Length Specifies whether frames will meet the action according to their ARP/RARP hardware address length (HLN) and protocol address length (PLN) settings.
-0: ARP/RARP frames where the HLN is equal to Ethernet (0x06) and the (PLN) is equal to IPv4 (0x04) must not match this entry.
-1: ARP/RARP frames where the HLN is equal to Ethernet (0x06) and the (PLN) is equal to IPv4 (0x04) must match this entry.
-ARP/ (0x04) must match this entry.
-Any: any value is allowed ("don't-care").
+Label Description RARP Target Match getSpecifies whether frames will meet the action according to their target hardware address field (THA) settings.
+0: RARP frames where THA is not equal to the target MAC address 1: RARP frames where THA is equal to the target MAC address IP/Ethernet Length Specifies whether frames will meet the action according to their ARP/RARP hardware address length (HLN) and protocol address length (PLN) settings.
+0 : ARP/RARP frames where the HLN is equal to Ethernet (0x06) and the (PLN) is equal to IPv4 (0x04) must not match this entry.
+1 : ARP/RARP frames where the HLN is equal to Ethernet (0x06) and the (PLN) is equal to IPv4 (0x04) must match this entry.
+Any : any value is allowed (" don't-care ").
 IP Specifies whether frames will meet the action according to their ARP/RARP hardware address space (HRD) settings.
 0: ARP/RARP frames where the HLD is equal to Ethernet (1) must not match this entry.
 1: ARP/RARP frames where the HLD is equal to Ethernet (1) must match this entry.
 Any: any value is allowed ("don't-care").
 Ethernet Specifies whether frames will meet the action according to their ARP/RARP protocol address space (PRO) settings.
-0: ARP/RARP frames where the PRO is equal to IP (0x800) must not match this entrance 1: ARP/RARP frames where the PRO is equal to IP (0x800) must match this entrance Any: any value is allowed ("don't-care").
+0: ARP/RARP frames where the PRO is equal to IP (0x800) must not match this entry.
+1: ARP/RARP frames where the PRO is equal to IP (0x800) must match this entry.
+Any : any value is allowed (" don't-care ").